 In 2019, there may be no better state in the U.S. for solar power than sunny California.
 When you factor in the state’s high cost of electricity and notably low solar prices, it’s hard not to see the sense of going solar in CA.

 Cost of solar panels in California: Low end, average and high end prices on EnergySage in 2018

 |Price Range||$/Watt||3 kW system gross cost||6 kW system gross cost||10 kW system gross cost|

 *Note: prices include the 30% discount from the federal solar tax credit

-The above data table for the California residential solar market looks at prices offered to customers on the EnergySage Solar Marketplace through the end of 2016, offering the most up to date information as to what solar actually costs in the Golden State.
+The above data table for the California residential solar market looks at prices offered to customers on the EnergySage Solar Marketplace through the end of 2016, offering the most up to date information as to what solar actually costs in the Golden State in 2017.
 Though EnergySage has more up-to-date pricing data available, for the sake of making an accurate comparison to data outside of our marketplace, we used 2015 numbers in order to also include the National Renewable Energy Laboratory’s (NREL) Tracking the Sun data set from the 2015 U.S. solar market (the latest external dataset available for the California solar market).

 Three tips for solar energy in California